-Last year was turned upside down in many ways.
+The last few years have turned the world upside down in many ways.
+Everything from how we work, attend school, shop and even spend our leisure time has been disrupted.
 That includes the sport of golf and golf stocks.

 In recent years, golf has seen its active player numbers steadily decline as baby boomers age and youngsters eschew this traditional country club sport.